 - is a process of laying down new bone material.
 It is synonymous with bone tissue formation.

-- bone may form in any region where there are fibroblasts, excess of calcium and an adequate blood-supply.
+- bone may form in any region where there are fibroblasts, an excess of calcium and an adequate blood-supply

 - calcifications may be classified on whether there is mineral balance or not, and the location of the calcification

-- pathological calcification is observed in any mesenchymatous tissue of low metabolism when the vascularity is further reduced by the fibrosis of trauma or of infection.
+- pathological calcification is observed in any mesenchymatous tissue of low metabolism when the vascularity is further reduced by the fibrosis of trauma or infection

 - 1. Jones R, Roberts R. Calcification, Decalcification, and Ossification: Part II.
 Br J Radiol .
 1934;7 (79): 391-414.
 Br J Radiol (citation) - doi:10.1259/0007-1285-7-79-391